 Peach & Raspberry Moscato Punch

-- 4 to 5 yellow peaches halved and pitted
+- 5 yellow peaches halved and pitted

 - 2 cups fresh raspberries